mzxio/red/transcription/the story/book four/No way for memories to provide sustenance.md

-### There is no way for memories to provide sustenance.
+### No way for memories to provide sustenance.

-Don’t feast on fruits that can never provide.
 You cannot eat the memory of a fruit and receive nourishment, no matter how sweet that memory is.
 It can only distract, never feed.
 Never heal.
+Don’t feast on fruits that can never provide.

 Reminiscences, recollections of people or places or times, they are the same.
 Nothing alive to be found there.
 At best it preserves a depiction of what’s been lost, giving breath to a shallow simulacra.